lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

 <tbody VALIGN=TOP>
   <tr>
     <td style = "border-style: none"><p>
-<br>Ah, Lord God, Thou has made the heavens
+Ah, Lord God, Thou has made the heavens
 <br>And the earth by thy great power
 <br>Ah, Lord God, Thou has made the heavens
 <br>And the earth by Thine outstretched arm